53 Winter Days

-53 Days of Winter is a 2007 Spanish drama film directed by Judith Colell, which explores the fragility of the human spirit in a society immersed in the morality of success.
-It has been dubbed in Catalan.
+53 Winter Days (53 días de invierno) is a 2006 Spanish drama film directed by Judith Colell and written by Gemma Ventura.
+Starring Mercedes Sampietro, Àlex Brendemühl, and Aina Clotet, the plot follows three vignettes, respectively concerning a school teacher suffering from harassment, a security guard under economic distress, and a wannabe musician.
+It explores the fragility of the human spirit in a society immersed in the morality of success.

 It received 9 nominations at the VI Barcelona Cinema Awards but did not win any.

 Plot

 Three people meet one winter night at a bus stop.
 The three witness the abandonment of a dog.
 The three are: Mila, a high school teacher who has been on sick leave for a year after suffering an attack by one of her students; Celso, a married security guard, father of a son, and with serious financial problems, and about to find out that he will become a father again, this time of twins; and Valeria, a cello student, with a troubled family and romantic relationship.

 The three characters embark on a drifting journey that will lead them to confront their fears and frustrations and make life-changing decisions.